fallcat/fallcat.github.io/_publications/2019-12-10-hard-coded-gaussian-attention-for-nmt-number-1.md

 permalink: /publication/2019-12-10-hard-coded-gaussian-attention-for-nmt-number-1
 excerpt: 'This paper is about using hard-coded Gaussian Attention instead of learned Multi-headed Attention in Transformer in Neural Machine Translation.'
 date: 2019-12-10
-venue: 'Submitted to ACL 2020'

 ---
-This paper is currently under review.
+This paper is submitted to ACL 2020 and is currently under review.